SDGforskning/sdg-strings/SDG15_query_topic_WoS.md

   )
 OR
   (
-    ("increas*" OR "strengthen*" OR "improv*" OR "enhanc*" OR "better" OR "higher" OR "upgrad*" OR "advance" OR "develop" OR "ensure" OR "maintain*" OR "preserv*" OR "sustain" OR "decreas*" OR "reduc*" OR "restrict*" OR "degrad*" OR "lowering" OR "lower$" OR "lowered" OR "declin*" OR "deterior*" OR "degrad*"
+    ("promot*" OR "increas*" OR "strengthen*" OR "improv*" OR "enhanc*" OR "better" OR "higher" OR "upgrad*" OR "advance" OR "develop"
+    OR "ensure" OR "maintain*" OR "preserv*" OR "sustain" OR "decreas*" OR "reduc*" OR "restrict*" OR "degrad*" OR "lowering" OR "lower$" OR "lowered" OR "declin*" OR "deterior*" OR "degrad*"
     OR "coping" OR "cope" OR "adapt*" OR "resilien*"